 For the Aral Sea: On the Kazakh side, there are still a few remains of ships in the desert at the Ship Graveyard, but most have been taken out.
 Visiting the Uzbek side is more cost-effective and perhaps more interesting/atmospheric/depressing.

-The ruined village of Kurchatov and the surrounding radioactive area called the Polygon are the site of the atomic bomb tests of the Soviet Union.
-Can only be visited with a permit.
-Contact these people.
+Kurchatov and the surrounding Semipalatinsk Test Site are the site of the atomic bomb tests of the Soviet Union.
+Possible to visit, with a permit.

 - Aral Sea: A few puddles remain on the Uzbek side, otherwise it’s desert everywhere.